stepansib/php-symfony-oro/README.md

-## PHP container for Symfony/OroCRM/OroBAP with all dependencies installed and configured
+## PHP container for Symfony/OroCRM/OroBAP

 This repo is under MIT license.
 Feel free to do with it whatever you want.